uWaterloo/OpenData/README.md

 The University of Waterloo Public Data API allows anyone to build applications using data from the University of Waterloo websites.
 The API currently features more than 25 methods of accessing various datasets accross the University of Waterloo network.

+## License
+- <a href="https://uwaterloo.ca/open-data/university-waterloo-open-data-license-agreement-v1">University of Waterloo Open Data Licensing (ODL) Agreement v1</a>

+## Disclaimer
+- Review the 'No Warranty' section of the University of Waterloo ODL before using this data.
+If building services upon this data, please inform your users of the inherent risks (as a best practice).

 ## About this Repository